little-Dave/trek-deck/README.md

 # README

-**Trek Deck** is a way to document hikes you've been on, trips you've taken, mountains you've conquered; it utilizes Google's Maps, Places and Geocoding APIs.
+**Trek Deck** is a way to document hikes you've been on, trips you've taken, mountains you've conquered.
+It utilizes Google's Maps, Places and Geocoding APIs.
 Search for a location, view it on the Gmap and save it to your Deck.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).